COSC3020/reverse-insertion-sort-j-halladay5/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

+For insertion sort, the best case is $\Theta(n)$ because it will iterate through every element in the list, so n times.
+In the average case it will go through the inner loop because it needs sorted.
+1/2 of the elements will need swapped because it isn't in descending order, and it isn't already sorted.
+For each swap the inner loop has to compare it to all the already sorted elements and for the last element that could mean n-1 comparisons and swaps.
+So if around 1/2 of the array needs sorted, and the outer loop iterates n times, and the inner loop could iterate i-1 times for any element, then it would be 1/2 * (n-1).
+Multiply this by the iterations of the outer loop n and we have (n^2 -n)/2.
+Discarding of the constant factors we get n^2.
+So the average case for insertion sort is $\Theta(n^2)$.